-You can now schedule certain appointments through the Patient Portal!
-You can also schedule an appointment by calling the Health and Wellness Center 610-526-7360.
-When you make an appointment, the receptionist will not ask you for details about why you are seeking help.
-They will schedule an appointment for you as soon as possible.
-Our goal is to see students within a week, but appointment wait times vary depending on the time within the semester.
-Students experiencing emergencies will be seen immediately.
+To make an appointment please call the Health and Wellness Center at 610-526-7360 or come in during business hours.
+Our receptionist will schedule an appointment for you as soon as possible.
 Counselors are assigned according to availability.
 Students may request a particular counselor, but our ability to accommodate these requests will depend on scheduling.

 If you need immediate support and would like to speak to an on-call counselor, please call 610-526-7778.

 All currently enrolled BMC undergraduate, graduate, and post-bac students interested in counseling services are asked to meet with a counselor for a 30-minute brief assessment.
 During this meeting, the student and counselor will discuss the student's needs and identify a range of options best suited to meet the stated needs.
 Options may include continuing services in the counseling center, getting referrals for off-campus providers, or connecting to other on-campus resources.
 All brief assessments are conducted during triage hours.

 Psychiatric Evaluation and Medication

 If a student believes they might benefit from an evaluation by a psychiatrist, they are encouraged to discuss this with their counselor, who may refer them to one of our psychiatrists or an off-campus provider depending on the needs of the student.
 If you are not currently seeing one of our counselors, please come in for a brief assessment.
 Students must be engaged in therapy to be considered for psychiatric services.